 Doo Wop Architecture Lives at The Wildwoods

-The Wildwoods Doo Wop Architecture has landed on AOL's Top Ten Architectural Wonders of the U.S. Ranked 7th nationally, The Wildwoods Doo Wop District is home to the largest concentration of preserved mid-century Doo Wop architecture in the country.
+The Wildwoods Doo Wop Architecture has landed on AOL's Top Ten Architectural Wonders of the U.S. Ranked 7th nationally.
 Originating from a time when the American Vacation, Rock 'n Roll, automobiles with fins and futuristic features, the Space Age and plastics were born.

 The Wildwoods Doo Wop District allows visitors to take a step back in time to a period of newfound optimism and architectural zealous in the United States.
 The many original and preserved Doo Wop style hotels found in the Wildwoods Doo Wop District, along with newly constructed properties designed to replicate the architectural designs of the 1950s.
 Don't miss plastic palm trees towering over kidney shaped pools, angular roof lines and bold neon signs touting whimsical names and flamboyant themes - giving each building its own individual character.